Sharoos/Control-Godrej-Aer-Smart-matic/README.md

 	   # Replace with your specific device address
 	   ADDRESS = "XX:XX:XX:XX:XX:XX"
+Execution:

-Execution Ensure your phone's Bluetooth is OFF (the device only allows one connection at a time) and run:
+Ensure your phone's Bluetooth is OFF (the device only allows one connection at a time) and run:

 		Bash
 		pip install bleak